Is Productivity Advantage of Cities Really Down To Shift, Dilation, and Truncation?: Introduction

 Despite its central role, this assumption has not been directly tested.
 Empirical validation is challenging because productivity is not directly observed, but instead estimated with noise.
 Thus, naive comparisons of TFP distributions based on noisy TFP estimates may conflate (policy-irrelevant) noise with true heterogeneity \citep{Jochmans2019}.

 This paper empirically tests this assumption of distribution equality.
-Using Spanish administrative firm-level data, we nonparametrically test for differences in TFP distributions across denser and less dense areas, using methods that account for estimation noise in TFP.
+Using Spanish administrative firm-level data, we use a novel two-step nonparametric procedure to test for differences in TFP distributions across denser and less dense areas, while accounting for estimation noise in TFP.
 Across all sectors, we find that TFP distributions share the same shape, with differences fully explained by the parameters posited by \cite{Combes2012b}.

-Our results suggest that urban productivity advantages may be fully explained by agglomeration rather than stronger selection.
-Of the three \cite{Combes2012b} parameters, only the mean and variance are needed to align the TFP distributions across areas, while the tail truncation parameter is not needed.
-This suggests that policies enhancing agglomeration, such as improving infrastructure or fostering knowledge spillovers, may be more effective than competition‑enhancing policies, such as reducing entry barriers or promoting firm turnover.
+Moreover, our results suggest that urban productivity advantages, at least in the context of Spain, may be fully explained by agglomeration rather than selection.
+Of the three \cite{Combes2012b} parameters, the shift and the dilation are sufficient to align the TFP distributions across areas, without relying on the tail truncation parameter.
+This suggests that policies enhancing agglomeration, such as improving infrastructure or fostering knowledge spillovers, may be more effective than competition-enhancing policies, such as reducing entry barriers or promoting firm turnover.

-This paper makes three contributions.
-First, we empirically validate the distribution equality assumption in \cite{Combes2012b}, complementing the partial results of \cite{Morozov2026InferenceExtremeQuantiles}, who finds no evidence of left-tail truncation.
-Second, our methodology for testing distribution equality with noisy data is also applicable to other contexts, such as geographical differences in worker skills \citep{Roca2017}.
-Last, we contribute to the literature on working with noisy estimates of unobserved heterogeneity \citep{Okui2019b, Jochmans2019, Morozov2026InferenceExtremeQuantiles} by proposing a goodness-of-fit test based on noisy observations.
+This paper makes two contributions.
+First, the key empirical contribution is to validate the distribution equality assumption in \cite{Combes2012b}.
+The GMM framework by \cite{Combes2012b} treats this equality as a maintained assumption to formulate its moment conditions, making the equivalence itself untestable within their framework.
+Our paper nonparametrically evaluates exactly the validity of this previously maintained assumption.
+It thus serves as validation for the use of the \cite{Combes2012b} decomposition and associated inference procedures.
+Second, our methodology contributes to the literature on working with noisy estimates of unobserved heterogeneity \citep{Okui2019b, Jochmans2019, Morozov2026InferenceExtremeQuantiles} by proposing a test for goodness-of-fit up to transformations.
+Our two-step methodology for testing distribution equality with noisy data extends to other contexts, such as geographical differences in worker skills \citep{Roca2017}.